 Watch the short video below of my epic hike up Enchanted Rock during January (2020).
 You will see various obstacles, steep terrain and some scenic views from the top.
-Continue reading to find out how long it takes to walk up this wonderful feature in Texas Hill Country.
+Continue reading to learn more about this wonderful feature in Texas Hill Country before you visit.

 Most people prefer to walk up Enchanted Rock from the Summit Trail.
-You will find the Summit Trail to be a very short hike from the parking lot.
+You will find the Summit Trail to be a very short hike (less than half-a-mile) from the parking lot.
 It is connected to the four-mile Loop Trail, which encircles five of the seven peaks at the park.
+As you approach the trailhead the top of the dome is nearly lost.
+It may appear easy to climb Enchanted Rock from this point, but looks can be deceiving.
 There it is below.

 I took the picture above from the intersection of the Summit Trail and Loop Trail.
-I performed a speed-run up the rock (a separate visit from the climb in the video) on the Fourth of July, the previous year.
+I performed a speed-run up the rock on the Fourth of July, the previous year (2019).
 How fast could I hike up Enchanted Rock?
 My inquiring mind wanted to know.